-To ensure compliance with Federal and state laws governing the hunting of migratory birds, your shotgun ships with a magazine plug restricting the magazine capacity to two shells (see Nomenclature, above).
-Removing the plug permits a total capacity of five shells (four in the magazine and one in the chamber).
+To ensure compliance with Federal and state laws governing the hunting of migratory birds, your XT3 ships with a magazine plug restricting the magazine capacity to two shells.
+See supplemental instriuctions, below.

 CHOKE TUBES

 Silver Eagle choke tubes are similar to the popular "mobile chokes" used by many manufacturers, although compatibility with other brands cannot be assured.
 In addition to the choke tubes supplied with your gun and available from T R Imports as accessories, we recommend Trulock tubes (www.trulock.com) which have been manufactured in the USA to our exact thread pitch specifications, and which are available in a wide variety of flush and extended models.